 What are the possible routes to be compliant with Plan S?

 - Publication in fully Open Access journals or platforms.
 You can find more than 15,000 Open Access journals listed in the DOAJ (Directory of Open Access Journals).
+Will OA publication fees be covered by SFI?
+The Policy states: "Where OA charges apply, SFI will support a contribution to costs in open access venues".

 I am funded by SFI.
 What do I need to know about Plan S?